 As companies begin re-opening their office spaces to transition employees, it is essential to start brainstorming your own organization’s transition plan.
 However, the task of bringing employees back to the office in a pandemic environment is not only daunting.
 But one that demands an evolution of the physical workplace into a more agile and dynamic concept.
-To help this issue a space management software is being used.
+To help this issue space management software is being used.

-Ensuring that employees adhere to social distancing requirements requires either more office space which is often impossible and out of budget.
+Ensuring that employees adhere to social distancing requirements requires more office space which is often impossible and out of budget.
 As a result, many workstations, and conference rooms will have to be closed off or set to limited capacity.
 Different waves of employees will have to cycle through the office at different times.

 The Evolution of the Workplace

-The unique demands of the pandemic on the workplace throws permanently assigned seating out of the window for the time being, and companies are forced to consider different alternatives.
+The unique demands of the pandemic on the workplace throw permanently assigned seating out of the window for the time being, and companies are forced to consider different alternatives.
 One such alternative is desk hoteling – in which workers schedule their use of different workspaces in shifts instead of reporting to the same work area each day.

 An agile workplace system such as desk hoteling can only be implemented successfully as long as several key infrastructural features are set in place.
 The company must have a smart reservation system that allows employees to quickly and easily book workspaces from their mobile devices.
 Further, employees need access to dynamic floorplans that provide wayfinding and employee search capabilities so that new spaces and shifting employees can be easily located.